On the families of polynomials forming a part of the Askey--Wilson scheme and their probabilistic applications: Introduction

 \part{Introduction}

-The aim of this paper is to review the basic properties of the orthogonal polynomials of one variable, that constitute a part of the so-called Askey-Wilson (briefly AW) scheme.
-The AW scheme of orthogonal polynomials is a large family of orthogonal polynomials that can be divided into 5 subsets of orthogonal polynomials and each of these subsets is characterized by the common number of parameters that define a given subset.
-Even though we do not analyze and review all families of polynomials that form AW scheme, but only part of it for the sake of brevity, we will refer to this part as to the AW scheme.
-The whole AW scheme is presented in e.g. \cite{KLS}.
-In fact, among parameters, there is one playing a special role.
-It will be traditionally denoted by the letter $q$ and, usually, it will be assumed that $q\in (-1,1)$.
+The aim of this paper is to review the basic properties of the orthogonal polynomials of one variable, which constitute a part of the so-called Askey-Wilson (briefly AW) scheme.
+The AW scheme of orthogonal polynomials is a large family of orthogonal polynomials that can be divided into 5 subsets of orthogonal polynomials and each of these subsets is characterized by the common number of parameters that define it.
+Even though we do not analyze and review all families of polynomials that form AW scheme, but only a part of it for the sake of brevity, we will refer to this part as to the AW scheme.
+The whole AW scheme is presented in, e.g., \cite{KLS}.
+In fact, among parameters, there is one playing a special r\^{o}le.
+It will be traditionally denoted by the letter $q$ and, usually, it will be assumed that $q\in(-1,1)$.
 All other parameters defining appropriate families of polynomials will be denoted by $a,b,c,d$.
-Hence we will discuss the family characterized by $1$ parameter $q.$ In fact, in the one-parameter family, there are two families of polynomials that have some importance.
+Hence we will discuss the family characterized by $1$ parameter $q$.
+In fact, in the one-parameter family, there are two families of polynomials that have some importance.
 Namely, one of them constitutes the so-called Rogers-Szeg\"{o} family that are not orthogonal and closely related with them the so-called $q-$Hermite polynomials.
-The next is the family with $2$ parameters, i.e. $q$ and $a.$ Here we will have the so-called big $q-$Hermite polynomials and the so-called Rogers or $q-$ultraspherical polynomials.
-Then we have $3$ parameter family of polynomials.
+The next are the families with $2$ parameters, i.e.,$q$ and $a$.
+Here we will have the so-called big $q-$Hermite polynomials and the so-called Rogers or $q-$ultraspherical polynomials.
+Then we have $3$ parameter families of polynomials.
 Here are the so-called Al-Salam--Chihara polynomials.
-Then we have $4$ parameter family including, the so-called continuous dual Hahn polynomials.
-Finally, we have the so-called Askey-Wilson polynomials a large family of polynomials depending on $5$ parameters $q,a,b,c,d.$
+After that, we have $4$ parameter families including, the so-called continuous dual Hahn polynomials.
+Finally, we have the so-called Askey-Wilson polynomials a large family of polynomials depending on $5$ parameters $q,a,b,c,d$.